freerange/site/README.md

 ### Heroku

-When commits are pushed to the `master` branch on the GitHub remote, the specs are run on Heroku CI and, if the specs all pass, the app is automatically deployed.
+When commits are pushed to the `main` branch on the GitHub remote, the specs are run on Heroku CI and, if the specs all pass, the app is automatically deployed.

 ### Configuring Rollbar